Frequently Asked Questions

 I don't know anything about space physics.
 Should I apply?

-If you don’t know about space physics but think it sounds really cool, then we suggest you do a little investigating into the partners on this program and see if you think their work sounds interesting.
-You don’t have to have any experience or detailed knowledge about space science to participate, but you should know that its a topic that interests you.
-Your personal statement is the place to tell us about why it interests you, or why you think it could interest you.
+If you’re intrigued by space physics but aren’t familiar with it yet, we encourage you to explore the work of the partners in this program to see if it sparks your interest.
+You don’t need any prior experience or detailed knowledge of space science to participate—just a genuine curiosity about the topic.
+Use your personal statement to tell us why space physics excites you or why you believe it could be a fascinating field for you to explore.
 Also, check out this youtube video where alumni discuss how they felt before starting the program.

-I don’t know which broad science areas to pick
+I don't know which broad science area to pick.
+Is that okay?

-Each application is reviewed on a range of criteria that include personal motivation and determination, your interest in research and space science, and how much this program might impact your future career.
-We are looking to recruit hard-working, motivated students who will be strongly impacted by this program.
-Prior experience is not required.
-One of the goals of the program is to provide an opportunity to gain experience.
+Each application is evaluated on several key criteria, including your personal motivation, determination, and passion for research and space science.
+We’re particularly interested in how participating in this program could shape your future career.
+Our goal is to identify hard-working, motivated students who will benefit greatly from this experience.
+Prior research experience is not required; one of the program’s primary objectives is to provide an opportunity to gain valuable hands-on experience.

-• What the applicant will contribute to the cohort
+• What you can contribute to the cohort

-• Level of applicant’s interest in the research area
+• Your level of interest in the research area

-My references did not complete their surveys by the application deadline.
+My references did not complete their surveys by the deadline.
 Will I be disqualified?

-References help the review committee get an external view of your educational experience.
-We will evaluate your application based on as many references that we receive.
-Once you apply, we will send a separate email to each referee that you listed with their own deadline for submitting their reference survey.
-Please contact your referees to check on their timeliness.
-Contact us if unique circumstances prevent a reference survey from being submitted on time.
+References provide the review committee with an external perspective on your educational experience.
+We will consider your application based on the number of references we receive.
+After you apply, we will send a separate email to each referee you listed, including a deadline for submitting their reference survey.
+Please follow up with your referees to ensure they submit their surveys on time.
+If unique circumstances prevent a reference from being submitted by the deadline, please contact us.

 What does the selection process and timeline for offers look like?

-The application deadline is January 15th, 2024.
-A committee of reviewers will go through all applications and create a shortlist of the top 100-or-so applications.
-Each mentor is then sent between 5 and 10 of the shortlisted applications that best suit their project needs.
-The mentors identify their top applicants from their 5-10 shortlisted candidates and offer letters are sent out.
-If applicants are selected by more than one mentor, the applicant is given the choice of project.
-If the mentor’s first pick of applicant rejects the offer, the next choice is then offered the project and so on until all projects are filled.
+A committee of reviewers will evaluate all applications and create a shortlist of approximately 80 top candidates.
+Each mentor will then receive five to eight of these shortlisted applications that align best with their project needs.
+Mentors will select their top candidates from this list, and offer letters will be sent out accordingly.
+If an applicant is selected by more than one mentor, they will have the opportunity to choose their preferred project.
+If a mentor’s first choice declines the offer, the next candidate on their list will be offered the project, continuing until all positions are filled.
 The first round of offers will be made around the beginning of March.

 Do I get to choose the institute, mentor or project?

-We use the information on your application to match you with a project/mentor that you might be interested in.
-The mentors will select their preferred applicants from a shortlist of 5-10 students.
-If you are selected by more than one mentor then you may be asked to choose between them.
-If you are selected by one mentor then that would be the project/mentor/institution you’d be working on/with/at for the summer.
-So if you have strong preferences about your topic or institute, it is best to make that really clear in your application.
+We use the information in your application to match you with a project and mentor that align with your interests.
+Mentors will choose their preferred applicants from a shortlist of students.
+If more than one mentor selects you, you may be asked to choose between them.
+If you’re selected by one mentor, you’ll work on that specific project with that mentor at their institution for the summer.
+If you have strong preferences regarding your topic or institution, be sure to clearly express them in your application.

 How many students do you accept?